- What Is a Keto Diet?

 3. Fruits With a Moderate Glycemic Index

-I recommend staying away from fruits that have a lot of sugar.
-I stopped eating bananas and grapes due to their high sugar content, but still enjoy cantaloupe, watermelon, peaches and citrus fruits in moderation.
+If you’re new to low-carb eating, I recommend staying away from fruits that have a lot of sugar.
+When I started with a ketogenic diet, I stopped eating bananas and grapes due to their high sugar content, but I continued to enjoy cantaloupe, watermelon, peaches and citrus fruits in moderation.

 As I mentioned above, most cheese that’s made from cow’s milk contains an inflammatory protein called casein-beta A1.
 As a result, I highly recommend refraining from eating cream, cheese or other dairy products.